fourhaan/CosmicLink/README.md

 - 🌟 **Connect with Organizations:** Follow organizations and receive updates.

-- 🌟 **Notification System:** Organizations receive notifications when volunteers express interest in working with them.

 - 🌟 **Profile Picture Compression:** Easily upload and manage profile pictures.

 - 🌟 **Volunteering Hours Tracking:** Volunteers can track their volunteering hours, which are added to their work experience on their profile.

-- 🌟 **Donation Option:** Users can make donations using the GlobalGiving API.

 - 🌟 **Tags and Sorting:** Find opportunities based on age, work experience, and other filters.